-- For the first prompt, the goal is the craft an essay that shows personality and thoughtfulness about your relation to a broader community.
+- For the first prompt, the goal is to craft an essay that shows personality and thoughtfulness about your relationship in a broader community.
 This can be a personal essay that includes strong themes of social justice and community advocacy, or it can be a more creative take that highlights an uncommon talent or ability.

 - For the second prompt, it is important to show that you have done your homework on the specific undergraduate school that you’re applying to and give the reader a clear vision of what you would look like as a Michigan student.

 - How to Write the Common Application Essays 2017-2018 - March 25, 2017

 - How to Write Emory University’s 2016-17 Essays - September 5, 2016

 - How to Write UT Austin’s 2016-17 Essays - September 4, 2016

 How to Write the University of Michigan Ann Arbor Essays 2016-17

 Founded in 1817, The University of Michigan is one of the nation’s premier public research universities.
 Located in the quiet and eclectic town of Ann Arbor, Michigan, this university provides students with an incredible breadth of resources and unique opportunities.
 The University of Michigan (also known as Michigan) boasts an endowment of $10.6 billion and a huge campus spread out over 780 acres.

 In addition to the main campus in Ann Arbor, the university also has satellite campuses in Detroit and Flint.
 Home of the Michigan Wolverines, students here generally have a strong sense of school spirit.
 The university’s huge student population of nearly 30,000 undergraduates is appealing for those seeking a “big state school” experience and a chance to enjoy all the offerings that such a large, diverse student body offers.